PrefectHQ/prefect/docs/guides/automations.md

 Based on the automation trigger, we will call the underlying deployment to kick off the workflow.

 Let us look at this example below using Marvin's AI functions.
-We will be taking in a dataframe and use the function to create additional features from the data.
+We will be taking in a dataframe and use the ai function to start analyzing some of the work.

+TODO: See how adding in events can help promote earlier ai analysis or generation

 Here is an example of pulling in that data and classifying using Marvin AI.
 We can simplify a classification model in a few functions using the underlying OpenAI model.